 Pamela J. Larson, Mayor

-Pam Larson has served twice as the Mayor for the City of Ouray, the first being in the year 2000 in which she held the title for 8 years.
-After leaving office for six years, she was elected to office again in 2013.
+Pam Larson has served twice as the Mayor for the City of Ouray, the first being in the year 2002 in which she held the title for six years.
+After leaving office for five years, she was elected to office again in 2013.
 The role of Mayor is to preside over the meetings of the Council and shall execute such powers and perform such duties as are conferred upon.
 The Mayor is recognized as the head of the City government for all ceremonial purposes, for the purposes of military law and shall have such emergency powers as provided by the City Charter, Council action or State law.
 The Mayor shall be elected for a two year term.

 Pam is a member of the Ice Park Steering Committee, is the liaison to the City staff and fills in for other Council members when necessary.